 Things You Want To Know About The 35% ABSD (Trust)

 What an eventful weekend!
 First of all, it was the launch of Piccadilly Grand.
 If you don't know about it, here's my earlier blog post.
-Choice units are still available for the bigger units so contact me for a show flat viewing for 3BR flexi units and up.
+By the way, all units have been sold!
+Congrats to all buyers who will be seeing a good capital gain in time to come.
+If you are interested in any subsale units, feel free to contact me!

 Definitely, we expected nothing less from this A-team of reputable developers and architects.
 Piccadilly Grand saw strong launch sales on 7 May where 77% was sold within a day.
 It was oversubscribed by more than 4-folds, with a 22% chance of securing a unit!